eafit-apolo/apolo-users/docs/source/software/monitoring/sensu/sensu-0.26.5/plugins/check-memory.rst

 Memory Usage Percent
 ''''''''''''''''''''

-Add the Check-Memory-Percent configuration, specifying which will be it's subscribers and it's warning and critical tresholds.
+Add the Check-Memory-Percent configuration, specifying which will be its subscribers and its warning and critical thresholds.

    .. literalinclude:: ../src/checks/check-memory-percent.json
 	  :language: bash